 As your business grows, so will your funnels and passive income systems.
 You might introduce more complex systems, more customization, and more products.

-These days I ONLY do things that can create passive income.
+These days I ONLY do things that can create passive or leveraged income.

 Everything I do leverages my time and energy in a way for massive impact with minimal maintenance.

 I don’t offer services or coaching, because it just doesn’t make sense to do anything hourly.
 And it doesn’t make sense to make things you can only sell once.

 I’m all about putting in the work up front, and getting paid for years down the line.
 So every day I am either creating or promoting things, not “maintaining” things.
 Maintenance is boring and a waste of your creative energy.

 Passive Income has also changed the way I think about scaling up.
 It’s a lot easier to imagine the possibilities of increasing your income and impact when your products have infinite depth of inventory, and you know that when more people buy, it doesn’t actually create more work for you.

 My Passive income system for turning casual visitors into customers is all explained in my FUN course F*ck Yeah Funnels (because you'll be shouting F*CK YEAH!
 Every time you make a sale on autopilot, duh!).